Patent law is the branch of intellectual property law that deals with new inventions.

 Therefore, a given patent is only useful to protect an invention in the country where that patent is granted.
 In 1641, the Massachusetts General Court granted Samuel Winslow the first patent in North America for a new salt-making process.
 Once the patentee sells the patented item, they relinquish patent rights to that item even if it is resold.
 The Patent Cooperation Treaty establishes a unified procedure for filing patent applications in order to protect inventions in each of its contracting states, in addition to giving owners a 30-month priority for applications as opposed to Rule 12 granted by the Paris Convention.
 Each patent application received by the PTO is examined by a patent examiner in the order in which it is received.

 Since there are so many patents, it's difficult to innovate without risking a patent infringement lawsuit.
 For example, minerals, materials, genes, facts, organisms and biological processes cannot be patented but if someone were to apply an ingenious and not obvious step to synthesize something new then the result could be patentable.
 A patent may be declared invalid for reasons described in relevant patent laws which vary from country to country.
 When a patent application is published, the invention disclosed in the application becomes public domain (if it is not protected by other patents) in countries where the applicant for a patent does not seek protection so it becomes technical knowledge against any person (including the applicant) who could apply for protection of the invention in those countries.
 Jurists, economists, activists, policy makers, industries and commercial organizations have held different views on patents and have participated in controversial debates on this subject.

-A patent, being an exclusive right, does not necessarily grant the owner of the patent the right to exploit the invention that is the subject of the patent.
-The patentee waives patent rights to the item even if the patentee and the initial purchaser sign a contract explicitly stating that the patentee would retain the patent rights to that item. .
+A patent being an exclusive right does not necessarily grant its owner with the right to exploit the invention that is subject of said patent.
+The patentee waives their rights to that item even if they and the initial purchaser sign a contract explicitly stating that they would retain their rights to said item.